starling-corp/express-replit/README.md

 const app = new express(); // you can set any name you want intead of 'app' app(port, ready, text); // and type the name you wanted here (replacing 'app' by the name of the const)
 ```

+In the pinger select add a new monitor then choose ```ping```, in the url field enter your repl url and in the name field enter a name for your monitor.
+And set the interval time (time when the pinger go ping your repl) to 29 minutes.

+Hope this help you.

 ## Credits